12 Best Linux distros for programming

 The 12 best Linux Distros

-That’s why our list will contain 12 Linux distros for programming.
+Our following list for review contains 12 Linux distros for programming.
 You can choose the one you like based on your programming/development needs.
-Let’s get started.
+Let's get started.

 What is Linux?

 Linux is a popular open-source operating system.
-It offers excellent customization and a great feature set for various users worldwide.
-Linux is primarily popular among advanced users.
-However, the norm is changing as Linux is becoming more user-friendly than ever, thanks to different user-focused distros.
+It offers excellent customization and a great feature set for a wide variety of users worldwide.
+Linux is primarily more popular among advanced users.
+However, the norm is changing as Linux is becoming more user-friendly, thanks to different user-focused distros.

-Many big companies prefer to use Linux as it is open-source.
+Many enterprise companies prefer to use Linux, as it is open-source.
 This gives them complete control over the source code, enabling them to customize and configure the OS per their requirements.

-Linux distribution is a Linux flavor containing different components, projects, and software.
+Each Linux distribution, or distro, contains different components, projects, and software.
 Any Linux distribution needs to have the following:

 • Linux kernel